If you have any feedback on these questions/answers, or if you would like a new question added to this list, please contact David Morin.

 Physics and Chem/Phys concentrators are more than welcome to take a semester or an entire year abroad.
 General information on study abroad can be found here, but you should see Howard Georgi or David Morin to discuss issues specific to the concentration.
 Most students choose a few of their courses to be ones that satisfy concentration credit, but other students arrange to complete all of their concentration requirements at Harvard and just take humanities courses during their time abroad.

-Information on funding during your time abroad in available here.
+Look here for information on funding during your time abroad.

 How do I go about obtaining letters of recommendation?

 Look here for guidelines for requesting letters of recommendation.

 How do I sign up for the Society of Physics Students mailing list?